webrecorder/ipfs-composite-files/README.md

 By default, with a depth of 1, the show-ranges command will show one layer in the IPFS DAG, outputting the direct members of a composite files.
 The a higher depth, the command will print the full tree of an IPFS file DAG.

+## CLI Commands -- Directories

+This library also includes commands for working with directories, including:

+### make-dir

+`node cli.js make-dir name1=cid1 ... nameN=cidN` - create a new directory which contains the named files with the given CIDs

+### add-to-dir

+`node cli.js add-to-dir dirCid name1=cid1 ... nameN=cidN` - add list of named files (name=cid format) to existing directory

+### walk-dir

+`node cli.js walk-dir <cid>` - walks directory recursively, printing name of each CID, name and size contained.

+### zip-dir

+`node cli.js zip-dir <cid>` - creates a ZIP containing the contents of the directory in place (see below).

+## In-place ZIP

+An experimental feature is creating a ZIP file by linking the existing directory with ZIP file entry metadata.
+The ZIP file is uncompressed and effectively reuses the contents of the directory, so that the ZIP is effectively deduplicated against the directory.
+This is possible due to the ZIP format and the data remains uncompressed, but may be useful for packaging.

+This allows for sharing data as a directory as well as a ZIP without any data duplication, and providing a ZIP for portability / export outside IPFS.